abelisle-mulesoft/flex-on-aca/documentation/flex-on-aca.md

   <img src="assets/images/flex-on-aca-1-2-02-register-gateway-execution.png" style="width:4.5in;height:1.3in"/>

 The registration command creates a file named `registration.yaml` in the current directory on your computer.
 This registration file is specific to the Flex Gateway instance you just registered.
 As a reminder, it is tied to the selected 1) Anypoint organization or business group and 2) Anypoint environment.

+> [!TIP]
+> As a reminder, the content of the registration file is specific to the Flex Gateway instance you registered.
+Save it in a safe location for future reuse, as you will need it to start any new Flex Gateway replica.
+>
+> Although optional, you could rename the registration file to reflect the name of the Flex Gateway instance.
+A suggested naming convention is `registration-<gateway-name>.yaml` (e.g., `registration-sm-flex-demo-dev-01.yaml`).